trilogy-group/cloudfixLinter-demo-cloudformation/README.md

    - Before deploying your stack, you need to edit the `SubnetId` [here](./Templates1/cf-template.json#L22) for `cloudfix-linter-demo-cloudformation` stack and [all subnets in this file](https://github.com/trilogy-group/cloudfixLinter-demo-cloudformation/blob/newResources/README.md) for `CfDemoStack` stack to the id of a subnet that exists in your account and to which you would like to deploy the resources.

  ### 4. Stack Deployment
+**Note : - For demo purpose we have already deployed a stack with name `CfDemoStack` for using `all-resources-template.json` and `cloudfix-linter-demo-cloudformation` for using `cf-template.json` with given template in Q3 of TrilogyAccount.
+You can use it for demo purpose, if you are a Trilogy account holder.**
    - Deploy a stack in your AWS account using the template (No need to do this again if deployed once and that stack isn't deleted).
 There are two ways to do this:
     - Use AWS [console](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks)

     - Login to aws through CLI, then run this command
       ```
       aws cloudformation deploy --template-file Templates1/all-resources-template.json --stack-name <stackName> --capabilities CAPABILITY_IAM